 Before Break the Twitch existed, I realized many small daily decisions I was making were more of a muscle-memory twitch than intentional actions.

 Since starting this blog and intentionally exploring the impact of my small daily actions, the twitch has shown up in places I never expected.
+I even wrote a book about it, and learned even more about the twitch and incorporated the learnings into the book and audiobook.
 As the exploration continued, my philosophy on how to break the twitch evolved along with it.

 The result of that evolution is the below three-tiered approach to living a practical, intentional life in alignment with our personal values.